Frankfurt: History of high-rise buildings

-For centuries, St. Bartholomeus's Cathedral was the tallest structure.
-The first building to exceed the 95-meter-high cathedral was not an office building but a grain silo 120 m high.
 The Henninger Turm was opened in the 1960s and the silo was topped by a revolving restaurant designed to be a landmark.
 The Henninger Turm was extensively refurbished and is now a residential high-rise.

 The first high-rise building boom came in the 1970s when Westend Gate (then called Plaza Büro Center) and Silberturm were constructed and became the tallest buildings in Germany with a height of 159.3 meters and 166.3 meters, respectively.
 Around the same time, Frankfurter Büro Center and City-Haus (142.4 meters and 142.1 meters) were constructed at Mainzer Landstraße and Eurotower (148.0 meters) and Garden Tower (127.0 meters; then called Helaba-Hochhaus) were constructed in the financial district.

 None of the buildings constructed during the 1980s surpassed Silberturm.
 The most famous buildings from this decade are the Deutsche Bank Twin Towers at Taunusanlage, both 155.0 meters tall.

 The 1990s featured a second wave.
 Messeturm, built on the trade fair site, reached a height of 256.5 m and became the tallest building in Europe by 1991.
 It was overtaken by the 259 m Commerzbank Tower in 1997.
 Other tall buildings from this decade are Westendstrasse 1 (208 m), Main Tower (200 m) and Trianon (186 m).

 In 21st-century Frankfurt, more high-rise buildings and skyscrapers (e.g., Skyper, Opernturm, Tower 185, Seat of the European Central Bank, Taunusturm) emerged, but none have surpassed Commerzbank Tower.